originell/simpleblog/README.rst

 is
 --

-the blogengine behind [origiNell](http://www.originell.org/).
+the blogengine behind origiNell_.
 My aim is to keep it, as the name suggests, simple, fast and easy to integrate/customize.

 Requirements
 ============